shiomachisoft/pico_usb_ble_hid_bridge/README.md

 - Pixel 8a (Android 16)

 > **Note:**
+> The iPad could not pair with the keyboard mentioned above.
 > The gamepad has currently only been tested on Windows 11.

 ## 7. License